 Here are the main things we did to ensure we set up ourselves and our customers to meet GDPR obligations:

 Our teams built the necessary features to enable our customers to easily meet their GDPR obligations.

-Satisfi Labs can help you meet your data portability requirements for GDPR, you can easily export all of your data or granular subsets linked to an individual and permanently delete all data linked to an individual user.
-We also automatically expire visitor data that has not been seen in 9 months, to ensure we comply with GDPR.
+Satisfi Labs can help you meet your data portability requirements for GDPR, you can submit a request by email to export your data linked to an individual and also request to permanently delete all data linked to an individual user.
+We also automatically expire visitor data once it is no longer needed for its original processing purpose.

 We certified for International Data Transfers: